TY2002/CS-IA/README.md

 ------------Credit------------

 Firebase Firestore: For providing a free cloud database and authentication system

-Apple: For creating Swift and associated built-in libraries My client: For providing images for the buttons used in the Play Audio tool My CS teacher: For creating the DDsounds library Credit for parts of code used is given in the form of comments within the code
+Apple: For creating Swift and associated built-in libraries

+My client: For providing images for the buttons used in the Play Audio tool & the phonics sounds used in the Play Audio tool

+My CS teacher: For creating the DDsounds library

+Credit for source code is given in the form of comments within the code